You can browse the most popular questions or write your question in the field below.

 Gifts sent from outside the EU from a private individual to another that are worth up to 45 euros, and meant for the personal use of the consignee or their family members, are usually duty free and tax exempt, given that the nature and quantity of the goods does not imply commercial intent.
 Exceptions to the exemption from duty/tax: gift consignments containing alcohol products and tobacco products, perfumes, eau de toilette products, coffee or tea.

 Value added tax and excise duty are always collected when the gift consignment arrives from outside the customs and fiscal territory of the EU and contains cigarettes, cigarillos, cigars, pipe tobacco and cigarette tobacco, alcohol or alcoholic beverages.
 Detailed information: Receiving gifts

-If you don’t wish to receive the consignment, you should not clear it.
-If the consignment is not cleared within 20 days, the consignment will be returned to the sender.
+If you don’t wish to receive the postal consignment, you should not clear it.
+If the postal consignment is not cleared within 20 days, the consignment will be returned to the sender.
 In the case of ordered goods, inform the seller that you have cancelled your purchase.

 Read more: Clearing gifts through Customs